Country: Sierra Leone

 Services: Assessment, Program Development, Technical Assistance, Training, Quality Assurance and Improvement, Capacity Development

-Technical Expertise: Family Planning & Reproductive Health, Health Care Waste Management, Universal Health Coverage, Human Resources Management, Emergency Preparedness, Infectious Diseases, Maternal Health, Newborn and Child Health , Social and Behavior Change
+Technical Expertise: Family Planning & Reproductive Health, Health Care Waste Management, Health Systems Strengthening, Human Resources Management, Emergency Preparedness, Infectious Diseases, Maternal Health, Newborn and Child Health , Social and Behavior Change

 Even before Ebola hit Sierra Leone, the country had some of the world’s poorest health outcomes, especially in the area of maternal and child health.
 Ebola took a major toll on the health system—not only did more than 200 health workers die during the outbreak, but people stopped coming to health clinics.

 JSI's Advancing Partners & Communities project in Sierra Leone supports the Ministry of Health and Sanitation’s (MOHS) 2015-2020 post-Ebola Health Sector Recovery Plan (HSRP) with a goal to strengthen critical community-based health services, with emphasis on reproductive, maternal, newborn, and child health (RMNCH).